stayradiated/jandal/README.md

 });
 ```

+# Documentation

 ## Protocol

 Jandal uses a simple protocol for encoding messages.
 It's based on the
 javascript syntax for objects and functions.
+Arguments are encoded using
+JSON.stringify.

-There are four parts:
+There are four parts to a message:

 - namespace
 - event